 The University of Waikato has eight faculties and schools offering a wide range of subjects.
 We also have a campus in Tauranga.
 Students can choose to study an undergraduate (bachelors) degree, a postgraduate qualification or a PhD at the University.

-Many international students choose to study at the University for one or two semesters as study abroad students and transfer the academic credits they have earned at Waikato towards their degree at their home university.
+Many international students choose to study at with us for just one or two semesters as study abroad students and transfer the academic credits they have earned at Waikato back towards their degree at their home university.

-Students can study on campus in Hamilton or Tauranga and most of our programmes are available to start in either March or July each year.
-There are also six-week condensed courses in November and January that can help students get ahead in their studies.
+Our small class sizes provide students with one-on-one learning opportunities from award-winning lecturers.
+Students have the chance to take part in practical learning and internships across all programmes.
+Students can study on campus in Hamilton or Tauranga and programmes are available to start in late February or July each year.
+Six-week condensed courses are also offered, in January and November, that can help students get ahead in their studies.